underdogg-forks/docker-invoiceplanev2-vanilla/README.md

 ## Setup

-*For this setup to work properly you need to clone all vanilla repositories in the same base directory*
+*For this setup to work properly you need to clone all example repositories in the same base directory*

 1. Get [Docker for OSX](https://download.docker.com/mac/stable/Docker.dmg) and install it.
     - Do not forget to tune up the allocated Memory and CPUs. `Docker` > `Preferences` > `Advanced`
 1. Get [Composer](https://getcomposer.org/) and install it.
 1. Create a directory for your project.
-In this example, we'll use `my-vanilla-project`, but you can use any name.
+In this example, we'll use `my-example-project`, but you can use any name.
 1. Move into your project directory.
-1. Clone or download [vanilla/vanilla-docker](https://github.com/vanilla/vanilla-docker) into your project directory.
+1. Clone or download [example/example-docker](https://github.com/example/example-docker) into your project directory.
-1. Clone or download [vanilla/vanilla](https://github.com/vanilla/vanilla) into your project directory.
+1. Clone or download [example/example](https://github.com/example/example) into your project directory.
-1. Clone or download any other project dependencies into your project directory (for example, any of [vanilla/addons](https://github.com/vanilla/addons)), and install according to their instructions. _Note: All addons, plugins, themes, etc, must be located in the project directory.
+1. Clone or download any other project dependencies into your project directory (for example, any of [example/addons](https://github.com/example/addons)), and install according to their instructions. _Note: All addons, plugins, themes, etc, must be located in the project directory.
 Everything outside of the project directory will not be made available inside of the Docker container._
 1. You should have the following structure
     ```
-    my-vanilla-project
+    my-example-project
-    ├── vanilla
+    ├── example
-    ├── vanilla-docker
+    ├── example-docker
     ├── ...
     ```
-1. Move into the `vanilla` directory.
+1. Move into the `example` directory.
-1. Run `composer install` which will install Vanilla's dependencies.
+1. Run `composer install` which will install Example's dependencies.
-1. Move up and over into the `vanilla-docker` directory.
+1. Move up and over into the `example-docker` directory.
 1. Run `sudo ./mac-setup.sh` which will:
-    - Add a self signed certificate `*.vanilla.localhost` to your keychain.
+    - Add a self signed certificate `*.example.localhost` to your keychain.
     - Safely update your `/etc/hosts`.
     - Add `192.0.2.1` as a loopback IP address.
     - Create a docker volume named "datastorage" which will contain the database data.